KasiaMisirli/ticket-viewer/README.md

 Finished in 0.77485 seconds (files took 0.35165 seconds to load) 4 examples, 0 failures
 ```
+In case of any error messages, please lodge an issue on Github and I will look into it.

 ## Deployment

 You will need the following commands to deploy this app to heroku:
-Please make sure that you are in a working directory!
+Please make sure that you are in the ticket-viewer directory!
 Before the following steps, please ensure this app already has a github repository and the working directory is clean (meaning: you have pushed up all the changes to github)
 ```
 heroku login